GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 - Looping through uploaded files
 - Moving each uploaded file into the appropriate claim folder

-> [!NOTE]
-> This lab begins with an existing imported process.
+This hands-on lab begins with an existing imported process.
 You are **not** creating the entire process from scratch.

 ---

-## 🧪 LAB 1 — Verify Process Origin & File Naming
+## 🧪 LAB 1: Verify Process Origin & File Naming

 > [!NOTE]
 > **Lab Objective:** Configure the process logic used to establish and update the policy number.